UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_04.md

 chart.save('cars-scatterplot.html')
 ```

-Notes: The easiest way to save Altair charts is as HTML document via the
+Notes: The easiest way to save Altair charts is as an HTML document via
-`save` method as we have done in this slide.
-This file an either be
+the `save` method.
+That is what we demonstrate here in this slide.

-incorporated in a web page or sent to anyone via e.g. email.
+An HTML file then can either be incorporated in a web page or sent to
+anyone via email.
+When someone opens an HTML file containing an Altair

-When they open the file in a web browser they will see the
+chart in a web browser they will see the visualization, including any
-visualization, including any interactivity you have used!
+interactivity you have used!

-This is all you need to know for sharing your visualizations with others
+This is all you need to know for sharing your visualizations to be
-outside the Jupyter Notebook, but read on for more technical details
+viewed on a computer with others outside of Jupyter, but read on for
-about how this work and how you can save to other formats than HTML.
+more technical details about how this works and how you can save to
+other formats than HTML.

+Other formats than HTML can be important when you want to share the
+visualization on a paper medium as opposed to in a digital environment.

 ---